prashantRmishra/wackAMole/readme.md

 # Wack A Mole <br>
-Is is a simple wack a mole game that I have developed in javascript, HTML and css. <br>
+It is a simple wack a mole game that I have developed in javascript, HTML and css. <br>
 In this game I have used Following javaScript functions <br>
 1.<br>
 ````javascript